rathbone1200cc/easy-async/README.md

       }, 1000);
     };

-To run through tasks in series, get the control object with 'start', then line up tasks with the 'then' method on the control object:
+To run through tasks in series, get the control object with 'start', then line up tasks with the 'thenStart' method on the control object:

     easyAsync.start(exampleTask)
-    .then(exampleTask)
+    .thenStart(exampleTask)
-    .then(exampleTask)
+    .thenStart(exampleTask)
-    .then(function() {
+    .thenStart(function() {
       console.log('continuing after tasks in series');
     });

-To run tasks in parallel, use the 'and' method on the control object:
+To run tasks in parallel, use the 'andStart' method on the control object:

     easyAsync.start(exampleTask)
-    .and(exampleTask)
+    .andStart(exampleTask)
-    .and(exampleTask)
+    .andStart(exampleTask)
-    .then(function() {
+    .thenStart(function() {
       console.log('continuing after tasks in parallel');
     });